-The Benefits of Having Siblings
+Perks of Having Siblings

-It’s Good For Your Health
+It’s Good For Your Mental Health

 You’ve Got a Friend

 Even if you’re the polar opposite of your siblings, you will always have a friend when you have siblings in your life.
-Siblings, especially those who grew up in the same house as you, are able to relate to your experiences, thoughts, and feelings throughout your lifetime.
+Siblings, especially those who grew up in the same house as you can relate to your experiences, thoughts, and feelings throughout your lifetime.

 Less Likely to Divorce?

-The jury is still out on this one, but there is data to indicate that people who grow up with siblings are less likely to divorce.
+It is still being researched, but there is data to indicate that people who grow up with siblings are less likely to divorce.
 The reasoning behind this is that these people have developed better coping skills to work with other human beings and may therefore be able to weather the storms more successfully.